Redcliffe Community Zone

 Through routine environmental investigations for the construction of Redcliffe Station, the Public Transport Authority (PTA) has discovered perfluoroalkyl and polyfluoroalkyl substances (PFAS) in the groundwater.
 PFAS are manufactured compounds that have been used in certain types of firefighting foams and a range of consumer products, including non-stick cookware, fabric treatments, furniture and carpet stain protection, and food packaging since the 1950s.
 Environmental contamination by PFAS is an emerging challenge worldwide, and in WA is starting to be reported at various sites.

 PTA has reported the results from the project’s environmental testing to the Department of Water and Environmental Regulation (DWER), the state regulatory agency.
 The presence of PFAS at the site has not been caused by the Forrestfield-Airport Link project and during the dewatering process, a strict management and monitoring regime has been in place to ensure PFAS is not spread.

-The six-month dewatering program began in February 2018, with the target level reached in March.
+The dewatering program began in February 2018, with the target level reached in March.
 Three of the six dewatering wells installed are currently in operation, with the water pumped into four reinjection bores outside the station box.
 Dewatering is scheduled to be turned off by the end of the year.

 Water levels are closely monitored and have remained within 1m of the recorded groundwater levels for the area.